(Original article 5/10/2017)

 As Samhain, Halloween and their Finnish counterpart Kekri are near it is a good moment to get inspired by seeresses, witches and shamans, seers who could connect to the other worlds and see the future and the past.
 The North has been full of these sorcerers and seers before Christianity arrived and even after it but with a lower profile.
 Some Stone Age rock paintings in Finland depict shamans and their assisting animals.
 The Sámi “noaid”, shamans have been practising divination with their drums long even after the Christianization.
 But also the old Scandinavian culture had their own witches and seeresses, called völva.
 The Western and South-Western Finland had close contacts with this culture.

 Völva – the seeress in Iron Age Scandinavia

-In the Sagas, seeresses called völur (plural) have been described.
+The Sagas tell about seeresses called völur (plural).
 The word völva (singular) means a carrier of the wand.
 Usually, a völva was an older woman who travelled around helping people with her magical skills.

 For instance, the Saga of Erik the Red tells about the calling the seeress to help in the dearth of fish.

 The sagas describe the völva to be dressed in a blue long outfit and carrying a decorated iron staff and a pouch of tools.
 On her head, she wore lambskin lined with fur (ermine or cat).

 They arrange a seat for the seeress and a special meal consisting among other things of hearts of animals.
 Young women surround the seeress and sing which helps the völva to enter into the trance.
 In the trance, the sorcerer finds the answers to the questions that are asked by the people.